 - You value every comment, every like and have 1-2-1 communication

-- You have a plan and a strategy that you are working with.
+- You have a plan and an Instagram strategy that you are working to.

 What Makes People Who Use Instagram Successful?

-Five-Step Plan for Planning, Creating and Executing your Instagram Posts
+Your Five-Step Strategy for Planning, Creating and Executing your Instagram Posts

-Step #1 – Decide how many posts you will create for one month
+Step #1 – Decide how many Instagram posts you will create each month

 Once you have decided on the volume of posts then you need to set one day in your calendar for content creation and scheduling!
-Yes, one full day to dedicate to Instagram, although you will need to show up every day to respond to comments, follow people, like other content etc.
+Yes!
+One full day dedicated to Instagram!
+(Although you will need to make a little time every day to respond to comments, follow people, like other content etc.)

-Step #2 – List the types of categories that you will create content for
+Step #2 – Make a list of categories that you will create content for

 Action: Choose between 9-12 categories